-Thousands Of AT&T; Workers Are Now On Strike
+AT&T Workers Launch Massive Strike

 More than 35,000 AT&T employees walked off the job Friday after contract negotiations stalled with the telecom giant over issues of off-shoring, pay, and benefits.

 The unionized workers are asking that AT&T commit to bargaining that covers rising healthcare costs, job security against outsourcing, and fair scheduling policies.
-They also object to changes to the company's commission policy.
+They also object to changes to the company's commission policy that they said have reduced their pay.

 Represented by the Communication Workers of America (CWA), the workers plan to strike for three days, beginning with picket lines Friday afternoon in New York, Chicago, Philadelphia, and other cities across the country.